plone/training/dexterity_3.rst

      <!-- -*- more types can be added here -*- -->
     </object>

 After reinstalling our package we can create the new type.
-We use the default-view provided by dexterity since we display the sponsors in a viewlet.
+We use the default-view provided by dexterity for testing since we will only display the sponsors in a viewlet and not in their own page.

-Instead we tweak the default-view with some css.
+But we could tweak the default-view with some css to make it less ugly.
 Add the following to ``resources/ploneconf.css``

 .. code-block:: css